Spirals-Team/docker-machine-driver-g5k/README.md

 You need a Grid5000 account to use this driver.
 See [this page](https://www.grid5000.fr/mediawiki/index.php/Grid5000:Get_an_account) to create an account.

 ## Installation
-*This procedure was only tested on Ubuntu 16.04.*
+*This procedure was tested on Ubuntu 16.04 and MacOS.*

 To use the Go tools, you need to set your [GOPATH](https://golang.org/doc/code.html#GOPATH) variable environment.